-10. ASSET RETIREMENT OBLIGATIONS:
+8. ASSET RETIREMENT OBLIGATIONS:

 The Company's recorded asset retirement obligations are primarily related to owned natural gas storage wells and offshore lines and platforms.
 At the end of the useful life of these underlying assets, the Company is legally or contractually required to abandon in place or remove the asset.
-An ARO is required to be recorded when a legal obligation to retire an asset exists and such obligation can be reasonably estimated.
 Although a number of other onshore assets in the Company's system are subject to agreements or regulations that give rise to an ARO upon the Company's discontinued use of these assets, AROs were not recorded because these assets have an indeterminate removal or abandonment date given the expected continued use of the assets with proper maintenance or replacement.